 I often meet fellow travelers who lament that they have not traveled to many countries.
-It is often the complaint of those of us who come from less wealthy countries and less welcome passports – we always lose out on exchange rate and have to go through extensive visa process before we can travel.
+It is often the complaint of those of us who come from less wealthy countries and less welcome passport - we always lose out on the exchange rate and have to go through extensive visa process before we can travel.

 I tell them about this one time in Bangkok.

 I excused myself from the travel agent.
 I walked out to the little girl.
 I raised my hand in surrender and called out to her.
 “Chingu” (chingu = friend).
 She is stunned, but soon enough her face turns happy.
-With a joyous shriek, and fierceness of a North Korean secret agent, she emptied the water gun on me.
+With a happy shriek and fierceness of a North Korean secret agent, she emptied the water gun on me.